svashishtphd/Hackathon-Summer-2024/README.md

 * `git checkout -b <branch name>` allows you to create a new branch
 * `git branch switch <branch name>` allows you to switch to a new branch
 * `git push --set-upstream origin <name>` specifies the upstream (remote) repository for the branch you're working on.
 This only needs to be done when first creating a new branch, in this case just use **main** as the origin name
+***

+### Adding an SSH key to your account
+- Install GitHub CLI: `sudo apt install gh`
+- Authorize login, enter the command: `gh auth login`
+- When prompted for your preferred protocol for Git operations, select `HTTPS`.
+- When asked if you would like to authenticate to Git with your GitHub credentials, enter `Y`.
+- Enter your GitHub key

+- **To create an SSH key:**
+	- Enter the following into your command line `ssh-keygen -t ed25519 -C [your_email@example.com]`
+	- When prompted to "Enter a file in which to save the key", press **Enter** to accept the default location
+		- Default location will be in `.ssh/id_ed25519.pub`
+			- Make sure you open the `.pub` file
+			- Copy the contents of the entire file as the key when adding it to GitHub

+- **Add a key to your account**:
+	1. Go to GitHub
+	2. Click on your profile icon
+	3. Settings
+	4. SSH and GPG keys
+	5. Add new SSH key
+	6. Paste in the SSH key that you copied earlier